congard/nvidia-system-monitor/README.md

 I wrote this program quickly enough, because it was urgently needed.
 All other functions (temperature, language, etc.) will be added in next versions

 # Dependencies
 wxWidgets is required for work.
-You must install (if using ArchLinux) the `wxgtk` and `wxgtk3` packages
+You must install (if using ArchLinux) `wxgtk3` package

 # Building
 Execute:
- 1. `mkdir bin`
- 2. `chmod +x make.sh`
- 3. `./make.sh`
+`./make.sh
- 4. `./bin/nvsm` (or if you want to launch on discrete GPU launch with `optirun`)
+The executable will be written to bin/nvidia-system-monitor.
+Note: you have to run it with `optirun bin/nvidia-system-monitor` on discrete GPU

 # Installing
-Currently the installation script is not written yet.
-But soon it will be written, and it will also be possible to install this package from AUR
+## Archlinux
+PKGBUILD avaliable in AUR: [nvidia system monitor](https://aur.archlinux.org/packages/nvidia-system-monitor)

 # Config
 Here example of simple config located in `~/.config/nvidia-system-monitor/config`: